Whether you are new to blogging or have been at it for years, you may wonder “How often should I blog”?

 When is the Best Time to Post a New Blog?

-In addition to the frequency of blog posts, you also want to consider what time of day you are posting.
-Typically, the best time of day to post is on Monday mornings around 10 or 11 am, as most people are online at this time.
+In addition to the frequency of blog posts, you also want to consider what time of day you have a posting schedule.
+Typically, the best time of day to post is on Monday mornings around 10 or 11 a.m., as most people are online at this time.

 Remember, prepare to get lost in the shuffle with other engaging blogs.
 So, don’t be afraid to post later in the day if it is more convenient for you.